Bank holiday weekend

 Patient and Public Involvement (PPI)

 You can also become involved in the research process itself.
-For example, you can help us to choose the most important research questions, help us to shape our research protocols and support us to design our materials.
-This ensures that the research we are carrying out is appropriate and relevant, and will make a real difference to people affected by cleft.
+For example, you can help us to choose the most important research questions, as well as help us to shape the future of the study.
+This ensures that the research we are carrying out is appropriate and relevant and will make a real difference to people affected by cleft.

 To learn more about this group, contact CLAPA Involvement Manager Gillian McCarthy at [email protected].